energyinpython/DARIA-for-sustainability-assessment/README.md

 pip install scipy
 pip install seaborn
 ```
 To run the software, download the repository and run files with extensions .py in your favourite IDE (integrated development environment) or open source code editor, for example [Visual Studio Code](https://code.visualstudio.com/download) with the ability to execute and edit the source code.
-The authors of this software use the latest version of [Visual Studio Code](https://code.visualstudio.com/download).
+The authors of this software use the latest version of [Visual Studio Code](https://code.visualstudio.com/download) on Windows.